ONTOKEN/ontoken-assets/README.md

 - 📄 **Community & educational content:** White Paper citations and investor documents

 > All information and documents are officially maintained by **THE ONLIVE L.L.C.**

 ---

-## 🔹 About ONLIVE

-**ONLIVE** is the first **decentralized streaming and media ecosystem** powered by blockchain technology.
-Built entirely on the **ON Token**, it delivers a censorship-free environment for creators, viewers, and investors.

-### Key Features
-- 🎥 **ONLIVE TV** — Decentralized 24/7 live broadcasting channel
-- 📺 **ONLIVE App** — Web3 streaming platform
-- 📰 **ONLIVE Newspaper** — Modern research and analysis of digital assets
-- 💰 **ON Token Utility** — Payments, donations, unlocks, and governance
-- 🕊️ **No Registration, No Censorship, No Middlemen**

-> ONLIVE merges the principles of **financial freedom, technological innovation, and digital ownership** —
-> creating a borderless entertainment ecosystem for the Web3 generation.

----